What Is Padel? (Complete Beginner Guide)

 2. Receiver returns after the first bounce.

-4. Teams alternate attacking and defending.
+4. Teams alternate attacking & defending.

 5. Point ends after a mistake or winning shot.